 Global Emergency Medicine

-Stanford Emergency Medicine Internation (SEMI) has developed projects and partnerships in Bhutan, Cambodia, India, Myanmar, Nepal, Papau New Guinea, Rwanda, Uganda & more.
+SEMI has developed multi-year projects and complex partnerships in Cambodia, India, Myanmar, Nepal, Rwanda, Uganda & more.
 SEMI is also active in communities in the United States.

 Global Emergency Medicine Fellowship